 This prize is meant to honor outstanding research by a post doc or a junior principal investigator of the Signal Transduction Society and we explicitly encourage also early career scientists to apply for the STS Science Award.
 The prize was first introduced at the annual STS Meeting in 2005, ever since it became a regular element of all following STS Meetings.
 The STS Science Award was first sponsored by Acris Antibodies GmbH (2005-2007 and 2009), Biomol GmbH (2010-2017), and OMNI Life Science GmbH (2018).
-This year the STS Science Award is donated with a sum of 1500,- Euro by the Signal Transduction Society.
+Since 2019, the STS Science Award is donated with a sum of 1500,- Euro by the Signal Transduction Society.

 At the meeting, the applicants will have to present their work both as an oral presentation (which requires the contribution to be selected as a talk by the respective chair people) and as a poster.
 The jury board consisting of the STS council and STS advisory board members will evaluate the applicants’ scientific achievements and background in general and discuss the meeting contributions in detail in order to finally take their decision on the awardee.

 Applicants should submit a cover letter, the abstract of the work to be presented at the STS meeting, a brief description of the project highlighting major scientific achievements and a CV that includes the list of publications.

 Please submit your application as a single PDF-file to the chairman of the award jury:

 Institute of Immunology

 Please also refer to the effective STS Meeting home page.